As a vRealize Automation system administrator, you must perform an appliance database maintenance failover operation.

 Install and configure an appropriate embedded Postgres appliance database cluster.

-If your database uses synchronous replication mode, ensure that there are at least three active nodes in the cluster.
+If your database uses synchronous replication mode, ensure that there are three active nodes in the cluster.

 - Remove the master node IP address from the external load balancer.

 Disconnect the node from its current network.
 This should be the network that is routing to the remaining vRealize Automation appliance nodes.

 - Select another NIC for management, or manage it directly from the Virtual Appliance Management Interface.

 - Select on the Virtual Appliance Management Interface.

 - Select the replica node with the lowest priority for promotion to the master, and click Promote.

 The old master is demoted to replica status, and the new master is promoted.

 - When the maintenance is complete, ensure that the virtual appliance is running with network connectivity and that its HAProxy service is running.

 - Log in to the vRealize Automation management console as root.